Many times during the course of my life I people have asked me where have I learned the basic chess rules.

 If the oral definition has left you even more confused (which it probably did), take a look at the diagram depicting knight's movement:

 The squares that are highlighted with red indicate squares where the Knight can possibly move.
-The green arrow indicates the first part of the movement, while the red arrow indicates the second part of the movement, completing the L shape as a result.

 Finally, there is the question of the Knight's rating on the piece value scale.
 Without too much philosophy, the Knight's value can be considered the same as the value of the Bishop - three pawns.